 Hillsdale College’s involvement is significant though limited to advising on curriculum, staff training, and recommending school leadership candidates.
 No money is exchanged nor charged between a school and Hillsdale College.

-Golden View Classical Academy was founded in 2015 and just ended its 4th year of serving children, having graduated its first class of seniors in 2018.
+Golden View Classical Academy was founded in 2015, having graduated its first class of seniors in 2018.
 While the intent and purposes of a classical education make measures of success more difficult, GVCA 2018 SAT scores, an indicator of post-high school preparedness, ranked in the Top 10 of all Colorado high schools.
 Based on the strong demand for tuition-free classical charter schools in Colorado and the team’s success in establishing GVCA, in partnership with Hillsdale College, Ascent Classical Academies was created, to make more proven education options available to families.

 The vision of Ascent Classical Academies is to develop within its students the intellectual and personal habits and skills upon which responsible, independent and productive lives are built, in the firm belief that such lives are the basis of a free and just society.